Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Over-dispersion and Taylor's Law

 In general, a practical and often optimal rule of thumb for staffing that balances operating costs and quality of service takes the form of the sum of a ``base level'' and a ``safety level''.
 The former is set to match the mean demand for service, while the latter represents the additional number of servers deployed to mitigate stochastic variability in the system.

-To illustrate this more concretely, consider an infinite-server queueing system in which the arrival process is ``stationary'' and the service times follow an exponential distribution with unit service rate.
-Let $N$ denote the arrival count in one time unit.
-In this case, the steady-state number of customers in the system shares the same distribution as $N$.
-This relationship is relevant to staffing in an $n$-server queueing system, as the delay probability of the latter can be approximated by $\pr(N \geq n)$.
-We can then select $n$ to ensure a target delay probability, resulting in the base-plus-safety staffing rule given by:
+To make this concrete, consider an infinite-server queue with a stationary arrival process and exponential service times with unit rate.
+Let $N$ denote the arrival count in one unit of time.
+In this setting, the steady-state number of customers in the system has the same distribution as $N$.
+This link is useful for staffing an $n$-server system, because the delay probability can be approximated by $\pr(N \geq n)$.
+We can therefore choose $n$ to meet a target delay probability, resulting in the base-plus-safety staffing rule

 Here, $\beta>0$ is a constant that determines the degree of hedging against the stochastic variability of $A$, and it is specified according to an appropriate trade-off between staffing costs and quality of service.
 This managerial insight is further supported by \cite{BassambooRandhawaZeevi10} through a newsvendor-type model.
 Evidently, the staffing rule \eqref{eq:base-plus-safety} is closely related to the level of over-dispersion measured by $\CD[N]$, which we will now demonstrate using two examples.